Green Homes Grant fails to deliver

 Green Homes Grant

-The government has announced a Green Homes Grant which will give homeowners in England a voucher to install one or more of the following "primary categories" in existing properties:
+The government announced a Green Homes Grant in August 2020 which would give homeowners in England a voucher to install one or more of the following "primary categories" in existing properties:

 - solid wall, under-floor, cavity wall or roof insulation